roigoatzzz/Wallsync/README.md

 # 🎨 Wallpaper Aggregator

-A curated list of wallpaper resources from across the web — for anime fans, minimalists, aesthetic lovers, and anyone who wants to make their desktop look 🔥.
+A curated list of wallpaper resources from across the web — for anime fans, minimalists, aesthetic lovers, and anyone who wants to make their desktop look nice.
 Appreciate anyone help for this project!
 ---